COVID-19 Business Support

 Retailers' responsibilities to disabled customers

-To help retailers meet their legal obligations, the Equality and Human Rights Commission has issued new guidance which explains the simple steps retailers can take to ensure they comply with the legal responsibilities to customers to make sure they are not discriminating.
+To help retailers meet their legal obligations, the Equality and Human Rights Commission has issued guidance which explains the simple steps retailers can take to ensure they comply with the legal responsibilities to customers to make sure they are not discriminating.
 They have also produced infographics that can be used to promote these key messages.

 Financial support from the government